Hop hop hop

 8

-Have fun with Easter magic and don’t forget to fill those baskets with plenty of candy — because we know what the kids are really excited about on Easter morning, and it’s definitely the basket full of sugary treats.
+Have fun with Easter magic and don’t forget to fill those baskets with plenty of candy — these are the memories your kids will remember forever.

 This article was originally published on